 Tip 5 - Offering Your Child Choices

-When a child is told what to do, it often results in feelings of wanting to rebel, however, when they think that they have a choice in what they do, you actually get to circumvent the issue.
+When a child is told what to do, it often results in feelings of wanting to rebel; however, when they think they have a choice in what they do, you actually circumvent the issue.
 It can be as simple as giving them a choice of two options to present the illusion of total freedom.

 Get the Parenting Skills You Need Online

-So, as you can see, there are quite a few easily implemented changes you can make to make your child’s behaviour more manageable.
-What’s more, it’s also possible to enhance your parenting skills with a range of parenting course options from OCA, with our Manage Your Child’s Behaviour Certificate the most helpful in the sphere we’ve been talking about here.
+So, as you can see, you can make quite a few easily implemented changes to make your child’s behaviour more manageable.
+What’s more, it’s also possible to enhance your parenting skills with a range of parenting course options from OCA, with our Manage Your Child’s Behaviour Micro-Credentialthe most helpful in the sphere we’ve been talking about here.

-Whether you’re wanting to be a better parent or you’re a professional looking to improve your child-care skills, why not come and take a look at the range of course options we have on our website www.onlinecoursesaustralia.edu.au.
+Whether you want to be a better parent or you’re a professional looking to improve your child-care skills, why not come and take a look at the range of short course options we have on our website www.onlinecoursesaustralia.edu.au.
 There you’ll see our flexible payment options and the fact that our courses count towards CPD points.

-Alternatively, if you would like to speak to our team directly about your online training needs, give us a call on 1300 611 404 today and we’ll do our very best to help.
+Alternatively, if you would like to speak to our team directly about your online training needs, give us a call at 1300 611 404 today, and we’ll do our very best to help.